 The 2023 Mustang Mach-E has no design changes.
 However, it is available in a new Nite Pony Package that modifies the styling.
 The USD 800 option replaces the previous model year’s Ice White Appearance Package.

 The Nite Pony Package is exclusive to the Premium and GT trims.
-2023 Mustang Mach-E Premium customers specifying the Nite Pony Package must choose the Extended Range battery pack, which is a USD 8,600 option.
+2023 Mustang Mach-E Premium customers specifying the Nite Pony Package must choose the Extended Range battery pack, which is a USD 7,000 option (down from USD 8,600 earlier).
 2023 Mustang Mach-E GT customers specifying the Nite Pony Package need to mandatorily choose the GT Performance Package, which is a USD 6,000 option.